Incredible Restaurants, Breweries and Cafes

 Hyper-Local Fresh Ingredients and Award Winning Restaurants

 Many residents in the region are committed to hyper-local, farm-to-table cuisine, and seasonal ingredients are all a part of the increasingly popular 100 Mile Menu.
 For a mountain region we have a surprisingly large number of nearby farms and fields.
+We’re also home to a premiere, award-winning cooking school at Selkirk College, and many graduates continue to live and work in our region after graduation.

 Local BC Wines and Beers